October 03, 2022

 Since the insurance industry is based on risk, it’s a natural fit for modern-day business intelligence tools.
 The insurance provider can uplift the customer experience, reduce fraud, and take informed customer decisions for a seamless business experience.

-Gartner defines Claims Analytics as “the use of business reporting through dashboards, data mining, and predictive modeling to manage and analyze the claims data”.
+Gartner defines Claims Analytics as “the use of business reporting through dashboards, data mining, and predictive modelling to manage and analyze the claims data”.

 Claims analytics delivers quicker, improved performance, and its core there are three core processes that support claims analytics tools: